the-events-calendar/the-events-calendar/readme.txt

 = [3.12.1] 2015-09-09 =
 * Tweak - text domains updated for consistency with the plugin slug
+* Fix - restored normal operation of the changelog reader (used within the update screen)

 = [3.12] 2015-09-08 =